Battle of Rastan (January–February 2012): Aftermath

 During an artillery attack on 9 February, FSA colonel Jihad Muhammad Ahmad was killed.

 On 13 February, government tanks attempted to push into the town of Rastan.
 However, they were repelled by the Free Syrian Army and at least three soldiers were killed.

 After retaking the Baba Amr district in Homs, in an assault where 700 rebels and civilians were killed according to Human Rights Watch, security forces began to intensively shell the town of Rastan.
-It was reported that at least 12 civilians, including many children, were killed by the shelling.
+NOW News reported that at least 12 civilians, were killed by a rocket strike on a crowd of protesters during the bombardment on Friday the second of March.
 On 4 March, seven civilians, including four children, were killed by government shelling.
 The victims included six family members killed when a rocket slammed into their home, alleged the UK-based Syrian Observatory for Human Rights which claimed intensive shelling of Rastan throughout the day.
-15 rockets were reported to have fallen in 15 minutes.
+CNN reported that 15 rockets fell in 15 minutes.

 A staff general of the army announced his defection on 6 March because of the army's shelling of Rastan.
 He posted a video, in which he showed his identification card and was flanked by other officers and stated: